esperhq/esper-api/README.md

     {id:156,intensities:[0,100,0],duration:10.55},
 ]
 ```
-The ID parameter is the ID of the light, the intensities are the brighnesses you want each LED to flash at and the duration is the flash duration for that light in ms
+The ID parameter is the ID of the light, the intensities are the brighnesses you want each LED to flash at and the duration is the flash duration for that light in ms.

-Multiple light stages are then assembled into a full payload
+Multiple light stages are then assembled into a full payload :
 ```javascript
 let sequencePayload =[
     [   // Stage 1